 Reimbursement is subject to an annual maximum (commonly $500 per practitioner per calendar year).
 Reimbursement is based on the "reasonable and customary" charges for the insured's province of residence.
 Most services require a physician's referral.

-Dental care benefits provide comprehensive dental services and supplies for plan members and their eligible dependants.
+Dental care benefits provide comprehensive dental services and supplies for plan members and their eligible dependents.
 The type and scope of dental services covered under a dental plan varies; however, dental care services are generally grouped into three major categories:

-Basic services include coverage for diagnostic and preventative treatments, such as dental examinations, x-rays, cleanings, topical application of fluoride, oral hygiene, fillings, scaling of teeth.
+Basic services include coverage for diagnostic and preventative treatments, such as dental examinations, X-rays, cleanings, topical application of fluoride, oral hygiene, fillings, scaling of teeth.